Great Basin Seed

 Questions?
 Gives us a call at 435.283.1411 Monday – Friday from 8am – 5pm.

-Small Leaf Globemallow (Sphaeralcia parvifolia), also know as Nelsons Globemallow, is widely distributed throughout Utah, Colorado, Nevada, Arizona, and New Mexico.
+Small Leaf Globemallow (Sphaeralcia parvifolia), also know as Nelsons Globemallow and Small Flower Globemallow, is widely distributed throughout Utah, Colorado, Nevada, Arizona, and New Mexico.
 It is a perennial herb/forb with taproots or rhizomes with usually hairy leaves and stems.
 It is commonly found in desert shrub and pinyon-juniper communities.
 It is very common along roadsides, especially in eastern and south eastern Utah.
 It has been classified as the southern and lower elevation counterpart to S. munroana.

 The genus name, “Sphaeralcea”, is from “sphaira” which means “globe” and “alcea” which is the name of a related genus (hollyhock), thus referring to the spherical fruits.
 The fruits produced by globemallow closely resemble the structure of an orange, with small carpels or “sections” forming a globe.
 Each carpel contains one and sometimes two seeds.
 The species name, “parvifolia”, means “small-leaved”.
 Flowers may bloom from April to November.